 Wrangling my two boys, Josh and Caleb.
-Josh is my eight-year-old son who fires up a bazillion question per hour, kind-hearted observations and steals my heart everyday.
-Caleb is my five-year-old cutie who sweetens my heart with honey with his heart-melting hugs, his penchant for stories, singing and butterfly kisses.
+Josh is my ten-year-old son who fires up a bazillion question per hour, kind-hearted observations and steals my heart everyday.
+Caleb is my seven-year-old cutie who sweetens my heart with honey with his heart-melting hugs, his penchant for stories, singing and butterfly kisses.

 So, why did you start this blog?

 Faith is a topic that is my sold-out passion.
 It’s been many moons since I first became a Christian.
 Even though I’ve got some mileage on me (you see the wrinkles?), I am still fascinated by the challenge to keep faith hot and fresh.

 I’m continually asking, “Why is it that some Christians are hot on fire for God, always growing and full of life?”